-Below are positions we are currently hiring for.
+Below are seasonal positions we hire for each year.
 To apply, click here to download and print the application.
 Applications should be submitted to either the Finley or Steele Lane Community Centers.
-Pease note: applications for Camp positions will only be accepted until April 1, 2014.

 Our pools are very active places during the spring and summer months!
 The Ridgway Swim Center is located at 455 Ridgway Avenue and the Finley Aquatic Center is located at 2060 West College Avenue.
 Both facilities are open seven days a week with extensive aquatic programs year-round.
 Our staff is trained with the skills to perform jobs and duties in a professional manner with the safety of our patrons as our primary concern.
 A week-long in-service training is required for employment.